 I will comment on this early era of expeditions, on Monckton’s reputation of brutality, and the texts will be compared and weighed for the validity of their information.

-Methodological requisites for anthropohistory ("ethnohistory"): Samoan and Tahitian examples Serge Tcherkézoff (EHESS - Ecole des Hautes Etudes en Sciences Sociales) In the specialised field of the anthropohistory (I prefer this term to “ethnohistory” and the presentation will first present the reasons) of first and early encounters between Pacific peoples and Europeans, archival material is evidently the main and often the only source available.
+Methodological requisites for anthropohistory ("ethnohistory"): Samoan and Tahitian examples Serge Tcherkézoff (EHESS - Ecole des Hautes Etudes en Sciences Sociales and ANU) In the specialised field of the anthropohistory (I prefer this term to “ethnohistory” and the presentation will first present the reasons) of first and early encounters between Pacific peoples and Europeans, archival material is evidently the main and often the only source available.
 As this material is most often if not always authored by Europeans of the time, it obviously conveys a European bias.
 Can it still be useful for an anthropohistory of early encounters?
 The question arises when one aims at building a dialogue between two historical visions: the European self-centred vision of “their discoveries”, and the indigenous self-centred vision of the circumstances when people of the place had, reluctantly or not, to discover the existence of these Europeans met at sea and then on land.
 Some colleagues have answered with a definite “No!” and have dismissed the entire content of all European archives, such as G. Obeyesekere in his arguments with M. Sahlins, a while ago.
 Other have answered “Yes!”, with a number of methodological precautions and procedures (B. Douglas, M. Jolly, Dame A. Salmond, N. Thomas, etc.).
 My own answer has also been “Yes!” when working on some material related to Samoa and to Tahiti.
 But there was a precise set of conditions: 1) building ways to “hear” indigenous voices within the European authored narratives, and 2) cross-checking the results with data from later times when indigenous voices and visions could indeed be heard and recorded, up to nowadays, — which then raises the epistemological issue of conditions for comparing historical times set wide apart.
 The presentation will consider some precise examples from the Samoan and Tahitian data as well as reconsidering the definition of the field of “ethno-history”.
 Modeling or muddling the institution ? interactions with ethnographic archives at the Bibliothèque nationale de France Marc Rochette (Bibliothèque nationale de France) The goal of the present discussion will be to present a very recent trend in the multi-secular history of a cultural institution like the Bibliothèque national de France.
 The integration of archives, records, and materials from anthropologists and ethnographers along with genuine materials collected among non-western populations is an event which took place only a few decades ago.
 We will focus on the diversity of the materials and the cultural areas covered, corresponding to the scope of the French ethnographic school, ancient and modern, and question how it face the institution with its own historical tradition, social habitus, cultural policy and its strategic plan for the future.
 But most important we shall consider in which ways a national cultural institution fits the prerequisite of an anthropologically and culturally sensitive material to conserve, transmit and put it under the light of mass cultural display.
 The discussion will be illustrated with items from the “ethnographic” collections of the Bibliothèque national de France and the different projects and partnership with scientific institutions to integrate these very specific materials.
 At the ends we will scrutinize the pertinence of a French national cultural institution to keep culturally sensitive materials.
 Archiving a prophecy : ethnohistory of the John Frum Files (1941-1980) Marc Tabani (CNRS - Centre National pour la Recherche Scientifique) People from Tanna have a bad reputation in Vanuatu.
 “Strong heads” is the ethnophaulism used by other inhabitants of Vanuatu when expressing their distrust.
 However, denigrating Tannese is nothing new.
 Observations made by Europeans since the 19th c. already insisted on their bellicosity.
 Even after decades of aggressive mission work, Presbyterians never ceased denouncing the stubborn persistence of pagan beliefs and infamous social practices on that island.
 When direct administrative control on Tanna took over, records of the colonial office continuously insisted on “native” inclination to reject foreign political interference.
 After a long lasting coercive missionary and then administrative rule, repeated signs of a large-scale rebellion arose in 1941.
 All the former allegations against Tannese were resumed under a single grief.
 Civil disobedience was emblematized in the reference to a prophetic figure named John Frum.
 Since then, in order to repress any local opposition, the British administration started compiling thousands of pages of grey literature until the independence.
 The so known “John Frum Files”, long considered as having been lost by former specialists, reveal how colonial administration was turned into an amazing paper tiger, as inquisitive as inefficient to bring Tannese back to their sense.
 My analysis of the John Frum archive will try to highlight how colonial bureaucracy has contributed to rank this prophetic movement as one of the most famous cargo cult.
 Epistemological precautions in the use of authoritative references Bernard Rigo (Université de Nouvelle-Calédonie) It is impossible to study the cultures of Eastern Polynesia without referring to the work of Teuira Henry, Ancient Tahiti ; impossible to look at the Kanak cultures without knowing the work of Mr. Leenhardt.
 However, these two authors are also at the origin of a number of major misunderstandings.
 This raises the question, in the first case, of the biased translation of the sources in languages, from Tahitian to English and then from English to French, in the other case, of the interpretation of the language and of the facts of culture in service of an a priori theoretical framework.
 Our paper will deal with the necessary epistemological precautions in the use of authoritative references.

 Iberian Archives in the Making and Unmaking of Pacific Worlds Rainer F. Buschmann (California State University Channel Islands) If we were to follow the late Oscar Spate’s suggestion that the Pacific Ocean is creation of European expansion, this ocean emerges as a troubled European artifact.
 The alternating Spanish phrases used for this ocean mar del sur (as opposed to mar del norte) and Oceano Pacifico are terms that have entered the common vocabulary about the waterlogged region.
 This paper will not only trace the known and lesser known contradiction inherent in these terms, but also how these terms were enshrined in the confines of Portuguese and Spanish archives.
 Influenced by the critical literature on the nature of the archive—most notably Nicholas Dirks and Anne Stoler—this paper tests whether or not the Pacific as a region has a noticeable salience in archives around the Iberian Peninsula.
 The native as an anthropologist Patrice Godin (Université de Nouvelle-Calédonie) In 2002 -2003, two researchers from the local languages section of the Free Protestant School of New Caledonia edited the personal notebooks of Boesou Eurijisi, a kanak minister and one of Maurice Leenhardt's well known collaborators.
 Readers who were unaware of the existence of these texts discovered, that the main works published by the French ethnologist and missionary between 1930 and 1935 often merely repeated or even simply translated all the information provided by Boesou Eurijisi.
 Therefore, the question to ask – the question Leenhardt couldn’t ask at his time - is, about the actual status of these notebooks .
 Simple answers to the questions posed by the ethnologist ?
 Or the first ethnographic work about an Oceanian society written by one of its members?
 A true Kanak anthropology ?
 Archives, oral history and archival oral history: Miklouho-Maclay and the Revolt of Bilibili Andrey Tutorski (Moscow State University) The focus of the paper will be on the perception of Maclay (a semi-divine figure named after an early Russian anthropologist Nicolas Miklouho-Maclay) in oral histories and legends of the Papuans of the Rai-coast, Madang province of Papua-New Guinea.
 I argue that most of oral history texts came to life after the WWII and were shaped by Australian dominance in the region.
 The materials from the Archive of United Lutheran Mission (Vereinigte Luethrische Mission im Wuppertahl) let us find another history of the Rai-coast and “western” – “local” relations.